LC-Linkous/research_antenna_collection/README.md

 **Build of materials & assembly suggestions:**

-The .DXF file for several of these designs is included in the `dxf_files\cat_antennas` file.
+The .DXF files for several of these designs is included in the `dxf_files\cat_antennas` directory.

 * FR4